akihikodaki/akihikodaki/README.md

 Actually I'm working on QEMU on macOS.
 Especially I'm focusing on Virgil 3D, a bridge to expose host OpenGL to guest, and Apple Silicon/M1. https://gist.github.com/akihikodaki/87df4149e7ca87f18dc56807ec5a1bc5

+### April, 2022 - Shioya Laboratory, Department of Creative Informatics, Graduate School of Information Science and Technology, The University of Tokyo

+### August, 2022 - Daynix Computing Ltd.

 ## My Name